Nepenthes faizaliana: Botanical history

 The type specimen of N. faizaliana, S 44163 (Lai & Jugah), was collected on November 10, 1981, on Batu Panjang in Gunung Mulu National Park.
 The holotype is deposited at the Sarawak Forest Department Herbarium (SAR) in Kuching, Sarawak; isotypes are held at the herbarium of the Royal Botanic Gardens, Kew (K) and at the National Herbarium of the Netherlands (L) in Leiden.

 Nepenthes faizaliana was formally described in 1991 by J. H. Adam and C. C. Wilcock.
 The description was published in the botanical journal Blumea.
 Nepenthes faizaliana was named after Muhammad Khairul Faizal, son of describing author J. H. Adam.

-In 1997, Matthew Jebb and Martin Cheek reduced N. faizaliana to a heterotypic synonym of N. stenophylla in their monograph on the genus.
+In 1997, Matthew Jebb and Martin Cheek reduced N. faizaliana to a heterotypic synonym of N. stenophylla in their revision of the genus.
 This treatment was followed by Anthea Phillipps and Anthony Lamb in their book Pitcher-Plants of Borneo.
 However, Charles Clarke retained N. faizaliana as a distinct species in his monograph Nepenthes of Borneo, which was published a few months after the work of Jebb and Cheek.
 This interpretation has been supported by subsequent authors.